 - C. Vertical movement on the salary schedule shall be limited in any one year to two steps. - D. Fractional years of teaching, either through teaching full days on contracts for less than a full term or through teaching part of a day on full term contracts or part of an instructional day on contracts of less than a full term shall be converted to full school terms in determining creditable service, so long as the combined total equals 180 days or more.
 Part-time teaching contracts must specify the term of the contract.
-Not more than 180 days toward a creditable year may be accrued in a school year. - E. A member serving for more than five consecutive days in a specific position and who is subsequently contracted for that specific position shall be allowed fractional experience creditable for salary placement and seniority in the District for days worked. - F. The District shall provide up to five years of prior experience credit for placement on the salary schedule, at time of hire. - G. Members who hold Certificates from the National Board of Professional Teaching Standards shall receive a \$2000 salary supplement each year for the life of the certificate or 10 years, whichever is shorter.
+Not more than 180 days toward a creditable year may be accrued in a school year.

+- E. A member serving for more than five consecutive days in a specific position and who is subsequently contracted for that specific position shall be allowed fractional experience creditable for salary placement and seniority in the District for days worked. - F. The District shall provide up to six years of prior experience credit for placement on the salary schedule.
+For placement on the Master's schedule, in 2018-2019 2021-22 six years of prior experience credit, in 2019-2020 2022-23 seven years of prior experience credit, and in 2020-2021 2023-24 eight years of prior experience credit for placement on the Master's schedule, at time of hire. - G. Members who hold Certificates from the National Board of Professional Teaching Standards shall receive a \$2000 salary supplement each year for the life of the certificate or 10 years, whichever is shorter.
 A \$2000 payment shall also be paid for certificates or advanced training (for Occupational and Physical Therapists only) that the District judges to be comparable to that conferred by the National Board of Professional Teaching Standards.
 These supplements shall be paid by addenda, issued by Human Resources, within sixty (60) days of the completion of all required paperwork.
 A District committee shall be established to review requests; the Association will appoint two members to that committee.
 The decision of the District regarding eligibility for the supplemental payment shall be final. - H. The following are hard-to-fill positions nationwide.
-The District may wish to compensate these positions with a supplemental wage: Audiologists, Psychologists, Occupational Therapists, Physical Therapists, Teachers of the Blind and Visually Impaired, Speech Language Pathologists, World Language Immersion Teachers, CTE Teachers.
+The District may wish to compensate these positions with a supplemental wage: Audiologist, CTE Teachers, Occupational Therapists, Physical Therapists, Psychologists, Speech Language Pathologists, Teachers of the Blind and Visually Impaired, and World Language Immersion Teachers.